 The EU is a two-tiered confederation, and the polarization that was not inevitable in 1957, has certainly manifested into full blown policy disease today.
 The bad news is, nobody has suggested the real (and obvious) cure.

-Posted by Jim W. Dean, Managing Editor on March 14, 2017, With 1189 Reads Filed under Investigations.
+Posted by Jim W. Dean, Managing Editor on March 14, 2017, With 1198 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.